AlexJReid/blog/content/posts/druid-cdc/index.md

     ;; send druid-events to an output Kinesis stream, Kafka topic, etc.
     (clojure.pprint/pprint druid-events)))
 ```

-Complete code including a set of test change records is [available in this repo](https://github.com/AlexJReid/dynamodb-druid-cdc).
-You could implement this in any language and run it outside of AWS Lambda if you prefer.

 ## Conclusion
 The approach was tested by ingesting around **twelve million** synthetic events with a single data node Druid cluster running on an `r6gd.xlarge` instance.
 Storage footprint was around **350MB** including five string dimensions.
 Query performance is consistently in low double digit milliseconds without cache.